IntelliTect/Coalesce/docs/modeling/model-components/attributes/date-type.md

+---
+deprecated: true
+---

 # [DateType]

 `IntelliTect.Coalesce.DataAnnotations.DateTypeAttribute`

 ::: warning
 This attribute is deprecated and not recommended for use in new development.
-Instead, use the native .NET types [`System.DateOnly`](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-8.0) and [`System.TimeOnly`](https://learn.microsoft.com/en-us/dotnet/api/system.timeonly?view=net-8.0).
+Instead, use the native .NET types [`System.DateOnly`](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly) and [`System.TimeOnly`](https://learn.microsoft.com/en-us/dotnet/api/system.timeonly).
 :::

 Specifies whether a DateTime type will have a date and a time, or only a date.